 - Easier to manage and maintain than other models (no need to track usage or multiple tiers).

 - You miss out on potential revenue from customers who are ready to pay more for additional features or usage.

 - Businesses looking for scalable plans may be turned off by the lack of choice.

 It’s hard to find a B2B SaaS company that uses flat-rate pricing nowadays, but Basecamp is probably the best-known.
 Technically, they offer 2 plans – one for smaller teams, and one for larger enterprises.
-But the main $299 fixed fee plan is still unusual, especially when compared to competitors like ClickUp or Monday.com, who all employ the standard per-user model.
+But the main $299 fixed fee plan is still unusual, especially when compared to Basecamp competitors like the pricing structures of ClickUp or Monday.com, who all employ the standard per-user model.

 . . .

 The above list accounts for the most popular pricing models in the B2B SaaS market.
 But there are a couple of other models worth mentioning: Per active user pricing & per feature pricing.
 The former is a variant of the per-user model, where customers only pay for the number of employees who use the product on a regular basis (daily, or X number of times per week).
 Meanwhile, with per-feature pricing, users pay only for the number of features they actually engage with.

 Popular Pricing Strategies

 The traditional way of pricing products is to base prices on production costs.
 But what if your product’s worth exceeds that?
 What if it solves a problem that no one else has been able to solve, or provides a truly unique benefit?
 As David Cancel, CEO and founder of Drift said: “People not caring enough about your product is your true competition, not some other startup.”

 The value-based pricing strategy takes those factors into account.
 You can set a price that reflects the value your product provides to the customer.
 And if the value increases (new features, improved functionality, better customer support), so should your prices.